nus-sps/modules.sp3176/Chapter 4/Molecules in Space.md

 What is interstellar reddening in general?
 When we learned about diffraction of light, we saw that red light diffracts less than green or blue light.
-Such wavelength dependence is generally exhibited when the size of the object in the path of the light is comparable to the wavelen gth of the light.
+Such wavelength dependence is generally exhibited when the size of the object in the path of the light is comparable to the wavelength of the light.
 When light **scatters** off small particles, red light is less affected and are able to transmit more easily through a region of gas than its shorter wavelength counterparts.
 This is the reason why the sun looks red when it is low on the horizon at dawn or dusk.
-Conversely, blue or shorter wavelength light scatters more and this is the reason why the sky the blue!
+Conversely, blue or shorter wavelength light scatters more and this is the reason why the sky is blue!

 With the use of telescopes that see in infra-red light, we can peer *through* the dense cloud of B68.
 But what if we want to know